A Mindful Approach to Depression & Anxiety

 Our intention is for this course to be accessible to all who feel they could benefit and are committed to attending.
 Please contact Janet directly to discuss other options for working with your current needs.

 Refund Policy: If you register and pay for the course and need to withdraw up to a week prior to the course start date, we are happy to refund your payment minus a $50 administrative fee.
 Once we are within a week prior to the start of the course, we offer no refunds, but are happy to count your payment toward a course to be offered within the next calendar year.

 How to get started

-Prior to each class cycle an orientation session is held to provide more detailed information about the program, and to offer an experiential “taste” of mindfulness practice.
-These sessions are free of charge.
-You are invited to come meet the instructor, bring any questions or concerns, and learn more about not only the form but also the “heart” of this work.
-This session is required for those planning to enroll in the MBCT course.
-If you are unable to attend due to a conflict, please contact Janet by phone: 970-779-0611 or email firstname.lastname@example.org.
+Each class cycle begins with an orientation session to meet the instructor, provide more detailed information about the program, and to offer an experiential “taste” of mindfulness practice.
+You’re welcome to bring any questions or concerns you might have about the program, and to learn more about not only the form but also the “heart” of this work.
+This session is required.
+If you are unable to attend due to a conflict, please contact Janet by email: email@example.com, or firstname.lastname@example.org

-For a schedule of dates, times and locations for upcoming orientation sessions, or to register for an MBCT program, see our Schedule.
+For a schedule of dates, times and locations for upcoming orientation sessions, or to register for an MBCT program, see the link above, or our Schedule.